Catalogs have been a key element for B2B and B2C businesses for over a century.

 But global eCommerce turnover was $1.84 trillion last year and the fact is, more and more people are buying online in general.

-That's to say that many industries that relied on print catalogs are finding it challenging to keep up with evolving buying behavior.
+So, many industries that relied on print catalogs are now finding it challenging to keep up with evolving buying behavior.

 We'll also look at how some companies are rising to the challenge, and what you can learn from them.

-According to a 2018 study, 82% of smartphone users research purchases online before making a purchase, even if they're buying it in store rather on online.
+According to a 2018 study, 82% of smartphone users research purchases online before buying, even if they're buying it in store rather than on online.